Household Items You Can Use to Repel Bugs

 Using peppermint oil is popular these days.
 People will use it to treat everything from skin problems to depression.
-It can also be extremely useful in pest control.
+Peppermint oil can also be extremely useful in pest control, especially at keeping mosquitoes away.
 Most pests cannot stand the smell of peppermint oil, even though a lot of humans love it.
 It's also toxic to many insects.
 Leaving traces of it around the house, particularly in 'hot spots' that tend to attract a lot of pests, can kill some pests and cause others to leave.

 Tea Tree Oil